TaoLee0510/seq_sim/README.md

 # seq_sim

 Seq_sim is an in-silico evolutionary process to identify the confidence of a phylogeny tree based on a specific out-group or out-groups.
+It associate with the paper "The use of SARS-CoV-2-related coronaviruses from bats and pangolins to polarize mutations in SARS-Cov-2" which published in Science China Life Sciences. doi: 10.1007/s11427-020-1764-2.

 To compile the codes, the blitz++ and gsl are required.
 The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.

 To compile the codes, the blitz++ and gsl are required.
 The gsl may NOT compatible with the Windows system, please switch to macOS or a Linux based system.